 We say that we love our boyfriend or girlfriend, husband or wife, mother or father or child.
-But how much of that sentiment is based upon some sense of pleasure or security?
+But how much of that sentiment is based upon some sense of pleasure or security or what-have-you?
 If that person did not offer us any pleasure or security at all, would we still love them?
 Can we love someone who has absolutely nothing at all to offer us?
 Can we love someone even if they treat us poorly?

 If love is not merely the enjoyment of pleasure that we receive from sense gratification and social interactions, than what is it exactly?
 How, and from where, does it arise?

-I believe that love is something so expansive that any attempt to define it merely places limitations upon it, and therefore any definition would be inadequate.
+Personally, I believe that love is something so expansive that any attempt to define it merely places limitations upon it, and therefore any definition would be inadequate.
 For instance, Merriam Webster tries to define love as “a feeling of strong and constant affection.”
 But that doesn’t really say much.
 Then it goes on to suggest that love is “attraction based on sexual desire,” which pretty much narrows it down to a basic biological function.
 But that doesn’t explain the kind of love we display toward our family and friends, or even the kind of love we might display toward a total stranger.

 When we have this strong affection, whether based on sexual desire or based on the agony of feeling lonely, or incomplete, we see the other person as a means to relieve our suffering.
-Whatever relationship we have with them, it’s mainly about taking pleasure in the other person.
+Whatever relationship we have with them, it’s primarily about taking pleasure in the other person.
 Maybe you do something nice for your partner now and then, but how much of this is done out of a sincere inspiration to give, and how much is done with the expectation of receiving something in return?

 When we talk about love are we really talking about love?
 Or, are we using this word in to describe attachment, infatuation, lust and gratification?
 We should look very closely at this.
 We should see if there’s any distinction.

 The greatest distinction between these base emotions and authentic love is intention.
 The intention behind these emotions is to gain something, to take pleasure.
 But there is no ulterior motive behind love.
 Love is the motive.
-When we are moved by love there is no expectation of reciprocation, reward or any outcome whatsoever.
+When we are genuinely motivated by love there is no expectation of reciprocation, reward or any outcome whatsoever.
 Love is its own reward.

 Genuine love doesn’t seek anything but to give of itself.
 It isn’t something to get.
 But we are so conditioned to see everything as a compromise that we might even be suspicious of someone who gives freely from a place of genuine love.
-We wonder why they’re behaving so compassionately, so generously even with strangers.
+We wonder why they’re behaving so compassionately, so generously even with complete strangers.
 They must be up to something.
 What’s the game?
 What’s the trick?
 Because we have mistaken these base emotions for love, it’s difficult to distinguish whether someone is being kind for the sake of kindness or whether they’re trying to get something.
 We may even go so far as to think that love has a price, and we can buy it with kindness, with gifts, with gratifications.

 We have this idea that love is something scarce like a material resource.
 We try to acquire it from others, and when we think we’ve found it, we try to grasp onto it, to guard it, to possess it.
 And often what happens is that we wind up losing it.
 But that’s only because we never really acquired it in the first place.
 What we got from the other person might have been affection.
 It might have been servitude.
 It might have been sensual pleasure.
 But love isn’t something you can acquire from someone the way you would acquire a material commodity.